parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

   "name": "electroniq",
   "version": "1.0.0",
   "private": true,
-  "description": "Electroniq is a sample metalsmith project.", "author": "<your-name>"
+  "description": "Electroniq is astrophysicist (and retro music enthusiast) Tara Himmels' blog.", "author": "Tara Himmels"
 }
 ```

 For now, we're just seting up your node.js environment with some meta information.
-But this file does a lot more.
-Every time we install a plugin, we'll need to add it to this file.
-This can be automated; let's install a plugin to see it in action.
+But the `package.js` file does a lot more; it holds everything together.
+Every time we use a plugin, we'll need to declare it in this file.
+Luckily, this can be automated; let's install a plugin to see it in action.

 We'll start by installing metalsmith itself.
 On your root folder, type: